Weekend (1967 film): Themes and style

-Weekend has been compared to Alice in Wonderland, the James Bond series, and the works of Marquis de Sade.
+Weekend has been compared to Alice in Wonderland, the James Bond series, and the works of the Marquis de Sade.
 Tim Brayton described it as a "film that reads itself, tells the viewer what that reading should be, and at the same time tells the viewer that this reading is inaccurate and should be ignored."

-In one of the first scenes Corinne tells her lover about a sexual experience she had.
-Part of the story she tells is based on the George Bataille novel Story of the eye (Histoire de l'œil).
+In one of the early scenes, Corinne tells her lover about a sexual experience she had.
+Part of the story she tells is based on the Georges Bataille novel Story of the Eye (Histoire de l'œil).

 Inspiration

-According to a letter from famous Argentine writer Julio Cortázar to his translator Suzanne Jill Levine, the indirect inspiration for the movie was Cortázar's short story La autopista del Sur ("The Southern Thruway").
-Cortázar explained that while a British producer was considering filming his story, a third party had already presented the idea to Godard, who was unaware of its true source.
+According to a letter from Argentine writer Julio Cortázar to his translator Suzanne Jill Levine, the indirect inspiration for the film was Cortázar's short story "La autopista del Sur" ("The Southern Thruway").
+Cortázar explained that while a British producer was considering filming his story, a third party had presented the idea to Godard, who was unaware of its true source.

+Reception

+On Rotten Tomatoes, the film holds an approval rating of 93%, based on 28 reviews, with an average rating of 8.7/10.
+The website's critics consensus reads "Jean-Luc Godard fixes his considerable ire against French society and the broader human condition in the morbidly funny Weekend, an abstract road trip to damnation that finds the enfant terrible in peak form."

+Animal Cruelty

+The film shows a range of gruesome treatments of animals, starting with a motif of a skinned rabbit, which gives way to full-blooded slaughter of animals in the final scene of the film.
+The animals were actually slaughtered, graphically, and it has been argued that the film fails to condemn the behaviour, even whilst exposing its horrors, through suggesting that it is permissible to kill animals, as animalism, which is also found in bourgeoise society, is subhuman and worthy of sacrifice.